ptimoner/QGIS-Documentation/docs/training_manual/foreword/intro.rst

 .. _training_data: https://github.com/qgis/QGIS-Training-Data/archive/release_3.28.zip

-If you are an instructor, and would like to use more relevant data, you will find instructions for creating local data in the :ref:`tm_preparing_data` appendix.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
    If you need to create a new substitution manually,